Baby, it’s cold outside! Follow my step-by-step no sew fleece blanket tutorial to make a warm and cozy blanket to give as a gift or keep for yourself!

 - DIY Buffalo Plaid Table Runner

 Having trouble getting motivated to organize your home?
-My friend Abby of Just a Girl and Her Blog has a FREE GUIDE to help you!
-7 Simple Starting Points: A Guide to Starting an Overwhelming Organizing Project.
+My friend Abby of Just a Girl and Her Blog has an amazing course called Impactful Habits, Organized Home that I think you will love.
+Check out her course here.

 Connect with me: